nerveband/html-to-md-render/README.md

 ### Can I customize the keyboard shortcuts?

 Yes!
-You can customize the keyboard shortcuts by:
+The extension makes it easy to customize shortcuts:

+1. Click the extension icon in your browser
+2. Click the "Customize Shortcuts" button
+3. Set your preferred keyboard combination

+Or manually:
-1. Going to Chrome's Extensions page (chrome://extensions)
+1. Go to Chrome's Extensions page (chrome://extensions)
-2. Clicking "Keyboard shortcuts" at the bottom
+2. Click "Keyboard shortcuts" at the bottom
-3. Finding "HTML to MD Render" and setting your preferred shortcut
+3. Find "HTML to MD Render" and set your preferred shortcut

 ## Tech Stack

 - TypeScript
 - React
-- Material UI
+- Pico CSS (Blue Theme)
 - Webpack
 - Chrome Extension APIs
 - Jina AI Reader API